GoktugOcal/GoktugOcal/README.md

 I am a MSc student in Computer Engineerging program of Bogazici University and I am recently working as a Data Scientist at Ford Otosan.
 I have graduated from Control and Automation Engineering undergraduate program of Istanbul Technical University.

-- 🔭 I’m currently working at [Ford Otosan](https://www.linkedin.com/company/ford-otosan/mycompany/verification/)
+- 🔭 I’m currently working at [Daikin Europe](https://www.linkedin.com/company/daikin-europe-nv)

 - 📝 I regularly write articles on [goktugocal.com](https://www.goktugocal.com)